 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- •our use of cash reserves; - •our ability to continue as a going concern; - •the design, initiation, timing, progress and results of our preclinical studies and clinical trials, and our research and development programs; - •our ability to resolve the issues set forth in the Complete Response Letter (CRL) received from the U.S. Food and Drug Administration in July 2021 in connection with our New Drug Application (NDA) for oral sulopenem; - •our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals; - •our ability to advance product candidates into, and successfully complete, clinical trials; - •the potential advantages of our product candidates; - •the timing or likelihood of regulatory filings and approvals; - •the commercialization of our product candidates, if approved; - ·our manufacturing plans; - ·our sales, marketing and distribution capabilities and strategy; - •market acceptance of any product we successfully commercialize; - •the pricing, coverage and reimbursement of our product candidates, if approved; - •the implementation of our business model, strategic plans for our business and product candidates; - •the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and our ability to defend and enforce any such intellectual property rights; - •our ability to enter into strategic arrangements, collaborations and/or commercial partnerships in the United States and other territories and the potential benefits of such arrangements; - ·our estimates regarding expenses, capital requirements and needs for additional financing; - •our expectations regarding how far into the future our cash on hand will fund our ongoing operations; - •our financial performance; - •developments relating to our competitors and our industry; - •our ability to regain and maintain compliance with listing requirements of the Nasdaq Capital Market; - •the impact of general economic conditions, including inflation; and - •our strategic process to sell, license, or otherwise dispose of our rights to oral sulopenem to maximize value for our stakeholders and the outcome, impact, effects and results of our pursuit of strategic alternatives, including the terms, timing, structure, value, benefits and costs of any strategic process and our ability to complete one at all.
+•our use of cash reserves;

+•our ability to continue as a going concern;

+•the design, initiation, timing, progress and results of our preclinical studies and clinical trials, and our research and development programs;

+•our ability to retain the continued service of our key professionals and to identify, hire and retain additional qualified professionals;

+•our ability to advance product candidates into, and successfully complete, clinical trials;

+•the potential advantages of our product candidates;

+•the timing or likelihood of regulatory filings and approvals;

+•the commercialization of our product candidates, if approved;

+•our manufacturing plans;

+•our sales, marketing and distribution capabilities and strategy;

+•the market opportunity for and the potential market acceptance of ORLYNVAHTM for uncomplicated urinary tract infections (uUTIs) caused by certain designated microorganisms in adult women who have limited or no alternative oral antibacterial treatment options;

+•market acceptance of any product we successfully commercialize;

+•the pricing, coverage and reimbursement of our product candidates, if approved;

+•the implementation of our business model and strategic plans for our business and product candidates;

+•the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and our ability to defend and enforce any such intellectual property rights;

+•our ability to enter into strategic arrangements, collaborations and/or commercial partnerships in the United States and other territories and the potential benefits of such arrangements;

+•our estimates regarding expenses, capital requirements and needs for additional financing;

+•our expectations regarding how far into the future our cash on hand will fund our ongoing operations;

+•our financial performance;

+•developments relating to our competitors and our industry;

+•our ability to regain and maintain compliance with listing requirements of the Nasdaq Capital Market;

+•the impact of general economic conditions, including inflation;

+•our strategic process to sell, license, or otherwise dispose of our rights to ORLYNVAHTM to maximize value for our stakeholders and the outcome, impact, effects and results of our pursuit of strategic alternatives, including the terms, timing, structure, value, benefits and costs of any strategic process and our ability to complete one at all; and

+•our ability to successfully prepare and implement commercialization plans for ORLYNVAHTM with a commercial partner or directly, including our ability to build and maintain a sales force and prepare for commercial launch of ORLYNVAHTM, if we are unsuccessful at entering into or completing a strategic transaction.